LukasZlocki/OrderFlowStudio/README.md

 * Stage : Waiting for masking       | Order is waiting for masking process.
 * Stage : Masking in progress	    | Order is being masked.
 * Stage : Waiting for processing    | Waiting for order processing.
+* Stage : Processing in progress    | Order is being processed.
-* Stage : Waiting for correction    | Order is waiting for corresction after process.
+* Stage : Waiting for correction    | Order is waiting for correction after process.
 * Stage : Correction in progress 	| Order is in correction process.
 * Stage : Waiting for packing 		| Order is waiting for packing process
 * Stage : Packing in progress       | Order is in pracking process.